GimmeDataNow/MyProjectsCollection/README.md

 In short I learned about: python

+### basic c#
+> I learned about c# after having made the simple python program that generated python scripts.
+I wanted to create a gui app that had the same functionality in another language.
+I even had the idea of selling this application (I never did though).

+In short I learned about: c#
 ### basic bash scripting
 > Bash scripting was and still is an absolute necessity my usage of linux